 As such, here are some of the common causes of stuffy noses in babies:

 - Dry Air Or Low Humidity – These weather conditions could also cause nasal congestion in babies.
-Thus, air that lacks moisture is likely to cause irritation to the nose thereby leading to inflammation of the nasal passage.
+Thus, the air that lacks moisture is likely to irritate the nose thereby leading to inflammation of the nasal passage.

 This will prompt the nose to release excessive amounts of mucous, hence, baby stuffy nose.

 - Teething – This is a condition that eludes many parents.
 Teething has also been cited as a common cause for stuffy nose in babies.